SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 ## Exercise 3: Deploy the website

-We now need to change some connection string code for the WordPress website so that it is able to consume data from the database which we have just provisioned.
-Once we have updated the code we'll deploy it to an Azure App Service which has already been provisioned.
+We need to make few changes for connection string code for the WordPress website so that it is able to consume data from the database which we have just provisioned.
+Once we have updated the code we'll deploy it to an Azure App Service which we need to create azure web app.

 1. Login to **dms-dev-vm** and download **Remote Desktop Connection** file.<br/>
 <img src="https://github.com/SpektraSystems/Azure-PostgreSQL-DMS-Lab/blob/master/images/new8.jpg"/><br/>